intelligent-machine-learning/dlrover/docs/tutorial/pytorch_training.md

 ### Setup the Environment Using ElasticTrainer

 Users need to set up the environment through `ElasticTrainer`.

-The `ElasticTrainer` will set the IP of the node with rank-0 into `MASTER_ADDR`, because the node with rank-0 will change during elasticity.
+The `ElasticTrainer` will mark the rank-0 node as PyTorch MASTER and the node's IP as `MASTER_ADDR`.
+Note that, the ranks of all nodes are not fixed during elasticity and the rank-0 node is always marked as MASTER.

 ```python
 from dlrover.trainer.torch.elastic import ElasticTrainer